 To reward Society members for their efforts, we run our own internal league table in parallel with the RSGB’s, so, for example, if you are the highest scoring club member in the UKACs or a band leader, you’ll receive a handsome certificate at the end of the contest season.
 At the recent Society Awards Evening we presented some 30 certificates to Society members, so there is plenty of scope to earn the odd “sheepskin” !

 “But I don‘t have enough power or good enough antennas”, we can hear you say… well that is something you should put out of your mind straight away!
 Surely you have at least one band you work regularly, possibly on VHF or UHF.
 Why not give that a go?
 We have members with very restricted antenna facilities who regular take part and help to lift the Society’s league position each week, even though they only score a few points , using simple antennas, themselves.
-There are QRP sesctions in most contests for those of you restricted to 10 watts or less.
+There are QRP sections in most contests for those of you restricted to 10 watts or less.
 You have a wide choice of modes.
-Most contests involve SSB and/or CW but there are contests (eg the 80m CCs) that inlude RTTY and PSK63.
+Most contests involve SSB and/or CW but there are contests (eg the RSGB 80m CCs) that include RTTY and PSK63.

 If you are a newcomer to contesting you will have several very experienced contesters in the Society to fall back on for advice and help.

 We are especially looking for more contesters with 23cm and microwave bands facilities but offers from anyone for any bands and any modes (ssb, cw, data) will be welcome.